The Ultimate 3-Day Weekend Guide to Columbia County, Florida

 If you go…

 When it comes to staying overnight in Columbia County, there are plenty of options.
 Several hotel properties like Home 2 Suites, Holiday Inn & Suites, Comfort Suites and Hampton Inn receive high praises from reviewers.
 For Florida camping options, try any one of the designated campsites at O’Leno State Park, Lake City Campground, Ichetucknee Springs Campground and more.
-Those who are traveling with RVs can park their vehicles at E Z Stop RV Park, In and Out RV Park, and Lake City RV Resort, Just to name a few.
+Those who are traveling with RVs can park their vehicles at Kelly's RV Park, Casey Jones RV Park, and Lake City RV Resort, Just to name a few.